 If you still do not hear audio in Loopcloud after setting your Output device, you may want to try:

 2. Press play in your DAW - If Loopcloud is connected to your DAW, you may need to initially press Play in your DAW to start audio playing through your instrument channel.
 Some DAWs may 'go to sleep' after a while, which will cause Loopcloud to stop playing audio through your instrument channel.
 Pressing play in your DAW should wake the DAW up, and allow your audio to be played.

 3. Release Driver when Application is in Background - Some DAWs such as Cubase will have a preference to release the audio driver when the application is in the background.
 By default, this is not ticked, which may be preventing Loopcloud from playing audio.
 It's worth making sure that this is enabled in your DAW, which may resolve your audio issue when using both your DAW and Loopcloud.

-If you have any further questions about Loopcloud at all please get in touch with our Support Team at email@example.com - we'd be more than happy to help.
+If you have any further questions about Loopcloud at all please click here to get in touch with our Customer Care Team - we'd be more than happy to help.